 The team should meet ahead of time to identify specific questions each interviewer will ask of every candidate to determine skills, experience and abilities.
 Questions should focus on a candidate’s previous experience and not “what would you do if…” situations.
 Each team member should be assigned specific information to share with the candidate regarding the position and organization, including:

 Interviewers should prepare for the interview by reviewing the resume or application and identify questions that can be asked based on the resume, in addition to their assigned questions.
-Interviewers also need to arrive to the interview on time and should not leave a candidate waiting in a conference room alone.
+Interviewers also need to arrive at the interview on time and should not leave a candidate waiting in a conference room or on a video chat alone.

 It’s important to watch out for your own biases during the interview process: